 Check Your ToiletCheck Your Toilet

 According to the Grace Communications Foundation, toilets typically use the most water in residence.
-Your daily flushes make up for roughly 28 percent of your total water usage.
+Your daily flushes make up roughly 28 percent of your total water usage.
 Did you know that older toilets (those made before 1995) can use between 3 and 7 gallons per flush?
 Upgrading to a modern and eco-friendly toilet can reduce the gallons per flush to a figure as low as 1.28.

 If you can’t switch out the toilet, installing a tank bank or float booster can save you up to 10 gallons a day.
 You can also place a heavy object like a large rock into your tank to take the place of some water.